IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

 This action moves account data from jsmith2 into the account jsmith and deletes the account of jsmith2.

-Note: User accounts can only be merged if they are either both non-deactivated or both deactivated.
+Note: User accounts can only be merged if they are either both active or both deactivated.
 See :ref:`deactivate a user<deactivate-a-user>`.

 .. _change-identifier-label: